-What does the revolutionary version of you look like?
+What is the revolutionary version of you?

 The me of ten years ago had recently graduated law school but felt like a fake lawyer, with a real J.D., and instead felt a real artist, but with no paintings to show for it (yet).